sunflower-land/sunflower-land/docs/ART_CONTRIBUTING.md

 If you are looking for something to work on, the team manages an open list of art requests on Github you can check out - https://github.com/sunflower-land/sunflower-land/issues?q=is%3Aopen+label%3A%22art+request%22+sort%3Aupdated-desc

+You can also check out our latest artwork preview at https://sunflower-land.com/art-preview-only/

+Something doesn't look quite right?
+Design a better version, submit it and help us improve the game. 🤗

 ## Artwork specs

 Sunflower Land is based on an asset pack - https://danieldiggle.itch.io/sunnyside